 The largest wine-producing region in Georgia is Kakheti lying in the east - here originate some of the most common Georgian wines such as white Tsinandali or red Saperavi.
 At the western part of the country are grown white grape sorts such as Tsolikauri or Tsitska.

 But the most famous Georgian wine is semi-sweet Kvanchkhara which is produced in the vicinity of the village of the same name in the Racha region.
 It owes its popularity also to Joseph Stalin - Kvanchkhara was his favorite brand.
 Can´t say I appreciate it products favored by Stalin benefit from his name even today.

 Speaking of the beer, in Georgia are brewed mostly relatively low-alcohol, bottom-fermented beers.
 They are decent, but nothing to write home about.
 The most prevalent brands are Natakhtari, Zedazeni, and foreign Heineken.
 I favored Kazbegi beer, but for some reason, it almost disappeared from the market in the last few years.
-Also, in the past year emerged in Tbilisi first micro-breweries such as Shaovi Lomi, targeting with their production the more demanding clientele
+Also, in the past year emerged in Tbilisi first micro-breweries such as Shaovi Lomi, targeting with their production the more demanding hipster clientele.

 If you will be lucky enough to attend supra, you probably won´t be able to avoid spirit called chacha.
 This term can be used for any fruit distillate, but in Georgia, it usually means grape brandy.
 But since the most of the production comes from home distilleries, its quality varies quite a lot.